 Crossing the street can be a deadly venture in and around Orangevale, California.
-For example, the 19-year-old driver of a Chrysler 300M was traveling westbound on Central Avenue in Orangevale when he hit an 82-year-old woman who was crossing the street.
+For example, a 19-year-old driver of a Chrysler 300M was traveling westbound on Central Avenue in Orangevale when he hit an 82-year-old woman who was crossing the street.
 The victim was transported to Mercy San Juan Hospital with severe head and internal injuries and later died as a result of her injuries.

 This tragic accident is a prime example of how serious collisions can be between a car and a pedestrian.
 The individual hit by a vehicle is exposed to the full force of the impact.
 Even if a pedestrian survives, they usually wind up suffering catastrophic bodily injuries.
 Some of the most common types of injuries suffered by pedestrians include:

 - Traumatic brain injury or serious head wound

 - Lacerations to the face and body